 President: He/she represents the association in all civil procedures.
 He/she presides over the association within the framework of its activities.
 He/she heads the Executive Committee and presides over General Assemblies.
 He/she watches over implementation of the decisions taken by the General Assembly.
 He/she is responsible for material management of the Association and assures its proper functioning.

-Vice-President: He/she replaces the President in his/her function.
+Vice-President(s): The first vice-president replaces the President in his/her function.
 In case the President is permanently kept from attending, he/she assures his/her functions.
+The vice president for membership is responsible for communication with members and prospective members, and for maintaining the member list.

-General Secretary: He/she keeps the archives of the Association; presents the moral report to the General Assembly at the end of the year.
+General Secretary: He/she keeps the archives of the Association (working documents required to conduct the business of the Association); is a signatory (or designates a signatory) on the AIMA bank account; annual reports to the Executive Committee, and presents the moral report to the General Assembly at each triennial Congress.
 Under the authority of the President, he/she is responsible for relations with associations and national and international groups.
-He/she writes up and sends out the minutes of meetings.
+He/she writes up and sends out the minutes of meetings, and is responsible for communication with members and prospective members, and for maintaining the member list.
+The General Secretary can delegate duties.

 Treasurer: He/she is responsible for managing the financial resources of the Association, keeps the accounting files.
 He/she presents the resource balance of the Association to the Executive Committee and the General Assembly.

 Counselors: They participate in the ensemble of work of the Executive Committee and may be assigned special tasks.

+Archives: The AIMA archives contain documents of AIMA’s history and publications.
+These are maintained at an official place of deposit determined by the Executive Committee.

 In case of vacancies, the Executive Committee temporarily appoints a replacement for the vacant posts until the following General Assembly which shall proceed to their definitive replacement.
 The terms of members elected shall end at the time when the terms would normally expire for the members replaced.